- Good AR & Great SMG

 - Not reliable as Hard Breach Support

-Zero, the Sam Fisher of Rainbow Six Siege, is a versatile attacker with an interesting gadget which serves the roles of:
+Zero, the Sam Fisher of Rainbow Six Siege, is a versatile attacker with an interesting gadget that serves the roles of:

 - Hard Breach Support

-He is a strong fragger with good weapon choices and access to frag grenades.
+He is a strong fragger with good weapon choices.